Virginia K-12 HVAC Requirements

 1. We review your request and route it to the right specialist

-2. We confirm scope, schedule constraints, and priorities
+2. We confirm scope, priorities, and timing

 We’ll review your request and follow up with next steps within 1–2 business days.